Energy storage will dramatically transform the way the world

 The state of energy storage in Australia

-Energy storage is widely expected to create sweeping changes to the way energy is generated and used.
+Energy storage is tipped to create sweeping changes to the way energy is generated and used.
 While the cost of units is not yet at a level where battery storage is a mainstream consumer technology, a variety of pilot projects are being conducted across the country to demonstrate how storage can best be integrated into the power system.

 The future of energy storage in Australia